-The CSW Trauma and Resilience at Work team partners with organizations to build workplaces that are trauma-informed, healing-centered, culturally responsive, and resilience-focused.
+CSW’s Trauma and Resilience at Work team partners with organizations to build workplaces that are trauma-informed, stress-reducing, culturally responsive, and resilience-building.
 We help reduce the stigma around trauma and mental health, provide education across all organizational levels, and promote policies and practices that support sustainable mental well-being at work.
+Our strategies help organizations build environments that reduce stress, support retention, and improve long-term employee and organizational success.
+We prioritize collective care and resilience building, especially in the workplace, from public agencies to private companies to nonprofit organizations.

 Who We Work With